thefinn93/CSS432-Final-Project/protocol.md

 the server is exppecting.
 They are grouped by which function the client first uses the call.
 Each command is a JSON object.

-## 1. Register Commands
+## 1. Register Messages
-These are the commands that are used during the registration process.
+These are the messages that are used during the registration process.

-### Client Sent commands
+### Client Messages
-These are commands that the client sends to the server.
+These are messages that the client sends to the server.

 #### Register Username
-To allow the user to pick a personalized username, the client sends the following command to the server:
+To allow the user to pick a personalized username, the client sends the following message to the server:

 ```json
 {